PetroIvaniuk/llms-tools/README.md

 - [Pico](https://picoapps.xyz/) - a tool that use GPT4 to instantly build simple, shareable web apps

 ## Games
-- [Genie](https://sites.google.com/view/genie-2024/) - a foundation world model trained from Internet videos that can generate an endless variety of playable (action-controllable) worlds from synthetic images, photographs, and even sketches, by DeepMind
+- [Genie](https://sites.google.com/view/genie-2024/) - a foundation world model trained from Internet videos that can generate an endless variety of playable (action-controllable) worlds from synthetic images, photographs, and even sketches, by Google DeepMind
 - [PokemonRedExperiments](https://github.com/PWhiddy/PokemonRedExperiments) - train RL agents to play Pokemon Red
 - [BitMagic](https://bitmagic.games/) - game creation
 - [AI Town](https://github.com/a16z-infra/AI-town) - a deployable starter kit for building and customizing your own version of AI town - a virtual town where AI characters live, chat and socialize